August is a bookend month with this month with long weekends at each end.

 “We have this roll with some flaws that I will sell you for $7 a yard”.

 It was the same stuff the other store had samples of and was selling for $45 a yard.
-The flaws were not a problem with how we were going to use it.
+The flaws along one edge were not a problem with how we were going to use it.
 Sold.

 Then off to daughter Debbie’s basement to cut it to shape and roll it back up and back to the rig to install it.
 It meant taking out the stairs and kitchen island which we had planned on working around and presented some challenges with the edge under one slide, but the slides seem to go in and out okay and the flooring looks great!
 Way nicer looking than the old stuff.

 This seems to have more give than the old flooring.
-We’ll see how it stands up to the cold when we leave the rig to fly south to Nicaragua and Panama this winter.
+We’ll see how it stands up to the cold when we leave the rig and fly south to Nicaragua and Panama this winter.

 Miter Saw Table